Fort Oglethorpe (prisoner-of-war camp): Illnesses, deaths and escapes

-The illnesses included tuberculosis, instances of insanity, and influenza.
+The illnesses included tuberculosis, instances of going stir crazy, and influenza.
 Tuberculosis patients were isolated in a tent and put on what was described as an unpalatable diet.
-The cases of insanity in a population of 4,000 included "dozens and dozens of men" who were transferred to St. Elizabeth's Asylum for the Insane in Washington.
-The postwar influenza pandemic was "perhaps the most ghastly of them all; day and night ambulances rushed through the camp; day and night patient after patient was transported to the hospital....More than half of the inmates became ill."
+The cases of insanity in a population of 4,000 included "dozens and dozens of men" who were transferred to St. Elizabeth's Asylum for the Insane in Washington, D.C.
+The 1918 influenza pandemic was "perhaps the most ghastly of them all; day and night ambulances rushed through the camp; day and night patient after patient was transported to the hospital....More than half of the inmates became ill."
 The total number of dead is not provided.
 The usual escape attempts took place but, as in most such cases, most of the escapees were recaptured.
 It appears that the one successful escape artist was one "Henckel" who made several unsuccessful attempts but at last succeeded, "and thus probably the only real spy the United States had interned at Oglethorpe disappeared for good."